 News syndicates, financial reporters and investment researchers must collect tax on their services.
 These services are not taxable, however, when provided to Federal Communications Commission (FCC)-licensed radio or television stations or to newspapers published daily, weekly or at other short intervals.

-Internet access service enables users to connect to the Internet in order to access content, information, electronic mail or other services offered over the Internet.
+Internet access service enables users to connect to the Internet in order to access content, information, electronic mail or other services offered online.

-The first $25 of a charge for Internet access, per account, per month, is exempt from sales tax.
-Tax is due on any amount over $25 charged for Internet access.
+From now through June 30, the first $25 of a charge for Internet access, per account, per month, is exempt from sales tax.
+Tax is due on any amount over $25 charged for internet access.

 Motor vehicle parking and storage services include charges for parking meters (including private and municipally-owned meters); parking decals and permits; valet parking services; and impound fees.

 All charges for labor and materials to rebuild, replace, alter, modify or upgrade existing nonresidential realty are taxable.